Introduction

 Published by the European Network for Quality Assurance (ENQA) in Higher Education, the report is primarily an identification and typology of the new forms of higher education, such as distance learning and cross-border education, and their implications to current approaches to internal and external quality assurance.

-:: Quality standards in e-learning: A matrix of analysis (2003)
+Quality standards in e-learning: A

 This article summarizes currently published quality standards of postsecondary and higher education in the US to assist in the formulation of e-learning quality standards.
 The nine-cell matrix organizes these standards into these domains: executive commitment, technological infrastructure, student services, design and development, instruction and instructor services, program delivery, financial health, legal and regulatory requirements, and programme evaluation.

-:: Twelve important questions about external quality review (2003)
+Twelve important questions about

 In an effort to assist individuals who wish to pursue higher education in the United States, the Council for Higher Education Accreditation (CHEA) prepared a series of questions that students and others may find useful to ask about the external quality review of a course, institution or program in which they might enroll.